zeqkik/LLM-Fine-Tuning/README.md

 | `You are playing Uno.
 Discard: Blue 8, Hand: [Wild card, Red 8, +2 Yellow, Green 7, Red 3, Red 9, Yellow 4].
 What card can you play?` | `Green 7.` | `Red 8.` | ❌ | ✅ |
 | `You are playing Uno.
 Discard: Red 2, Hand: [Blue 3, Red 4, Yellow 4, Yellow Inverse, Green +2, Blue 6, Red 3].
 What card can you play?` | `Yellow 4 or Green +2.` | `Red 4.` | ❌ | ✅ |

-So, we can see that the fine-tuning process has significantly improved the model's understanding of the rules of the game.
+The fine-tuning process significantly transformed Gemma 7B-IT's ability to understand and apply UNO rules,